Laser Skin Resurfacing

 Most of our patients get very good to excellent results.

 We recommend that patients stay home for 3-5 days after treatment.
 Makeup can be used after 5-7 days and we recommend skin care products to patients to use after LSR to maintain the results.

-What Are The Side Effects and Risks Associated with Laser Skin Resurfacing?
+What Are The Side Effects of Laser Resurfacing?